symfony-cmf/symfony-cmf-docs/bundles/block/introduction.rst

 The CmfBlockBundle provides a Twig filter ``cmf_embed_blocks`` that scans through a content and looks for special tags to render blocks.
 To use the tag, you need to apply the ``cmf_embed_blocks`` filter to your output.
-This feature is a rather hacky solution for web editors to place blocks anywhere in their HTML content.
+This feature is a hack to allow web editors to place blocks anywhere in their HTML content.
 If you can, render your blocks directly in the template.
 A better solution would be to build composed pages is to build it from blocks.